slgrobotics/robots_bringup/Docs/Create1/README.md

 # Using "dev" or "main" branch:
 git clone https://github.com/slgrobotics/articubot_one.git -b dev

-# you may edit Create Base port here - */dev/ttyS0* if on desktop, */dev/ttyUSB0* on turtle (it will be set as a parameter in the launch file anyway):
+# you may edit Create Base default port here - */dev/ttyS0* if on desktop, */dev/ttyUSB0* on turtle
+#              (it will be set as a parameter in the launch file anyway):
 vi ~/robot_ws/src/create_robot/create_bringup/config/default.yaml
 ```
 Your *src* folder should look like this: